Aging well: Walking for fitness, fun and challenge

-Nordic walking burns as much as 40 percent more calories than regular walking while reducing stress on joints, according to information at http://www.skiwalking.comhttp://www.skiwalking.com, the website for the American Nordic Walking System., the website for the American Nordic Walking System.
+Ski Walking burns up to 40 percent more calories than regular walking while reducing stress on joints, according to information at http://www.skiwalking.com, the Web site for the American Nordic Walking System.

 The poles, which are different than hiking poles, also encourage walkers to stay upright, improving their posture.

-Irish is leading a pole-walking class in Steamboat for the Aging Well program.
-The class includes warm-ups, stretches and other exercises in addition to walking, and is aimed at physically fit individuals.
+Irish will facilitate a Nordic Walking class in Steamboat for the Aging Well program.
+The class, which will include warm ups, stretches and other exercises in addition to walking, will be aimed at physically fit individuals.